 So, how do you go about adding eye-catching bullet points to your resume?

 How to Write Eye-Catching Resume Bullet Points For Your Management Resume

 Accomplishments demonstrate your skills and experience.
 It’s one thing to claim you can do something — it’s another to prove you can.

-First, start by understanding that generally resume bullet points are most often (not always) reserved for achievements.
+First, know that resume bullet points are more often reserved for achievements.

 An example of a STAR statement/resume bullet point would be:

 Recruited to revitalize and manage an underperforming sales territory characterized by significant account attrition.
 (Situation) Tasked with reacquiring accounts that had left the company within the last six months.
 (Task) Developed contact list for lapsed accounts and initiated contact with decision-makers at each company.
 (Action) Reacquired 22% of former customers, resulting in $872,000 in revenue.
 (Result)